AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 The namespace identifier

 ``string query``
-An optional query string to filter which SdsTypes will be returned.
+An optional query string to match which SdsTypes will be returned.
 See the [Search](xref:sdsSearching#qisearchingtopic) topic for information about specifying the query parameter.

+``string filter``
+An optional filter string to match which SdsTypes will be returned.
+See the [Filter Expressions: Objects](xref:sdsFilterExpressionsObjects#Sds_Filter_expressions_objects_topic) topic for information about specifying the filter parameter.

 ``int skip``
   An optional value representing the zero-based offset of the first SdsType to retrieve.
 If not specified,